 An experienced and versatile researcher, Elizabeth conducts literature reviews, programme evaluations, mapping, case studies and lessons learned, and is trained in the Qualitative Impact Assessment Protocol (QuIP).
-Elizabeth’s key strengths include her attention to detail; synthesising vast amounts of information from multiple sources, including government, beneficiaries, programming staff; partners and academia; ability to draw out lessons and key observations; making difficult subjects accessible and engaging; and her interviewing ability, from politicians and tribal elders to children.
+Elizabeth’s key strengths include her attention to detail; synthesising vast amounts of information from multiple desk and interviewee sources (video, questionnaires, reports, one on one interviews, focus groups etc); her ability to draw out key lessons and recommendations; making difficult subjects accessible and engaging; and her interviewing ability, from politicians and tribal elders to children.

 - 2017-2018: Consultant mapping interventions to prevent Violence against Children (VAC) – including gender-based violence (GBV), GBV in emergencies (GBViE) and protection from sexual exploitation and abuse by our own staff (PSEA) in UNICEF’s Eastern and Southern Africa Region.
 The qualitative research – involving skype interviews and questionnaires with 21 country offices – has informed a regional Strategic Framework for VAC, based on a new UNICEF Global Theory of Change.

 - 2017: Documenting progress in results-based management (RBM) for UNICEF in Eastern and Southern Africa.

 - 2017: Ten country-level lessons learned (Kenya, Swaziland, Uganda and Zimbabwe) and three regional case studies on the use of near real-time monitoring data in sub-national health facilities and related communities, in support of reducing stunting and maternal and child health.

 - 2016-2017: Producing a synthesis report of 10 country–level gender programmatic reviews – involving literature review and key informant interviews – for UNICEF ESARO Gender Section.